allen-liaoo/J-Cord/docs/Object_Hierarchy.md

 IMessage - A text with embeds or attachments that can be sent by anyone.
  - IEmbed - Embeds that can by sent by bot.
  - IReaction - A emoji that users reacted under a message.
+ - MessageProcessor - The processor of a message.
+This can process the whole message, or act like a reader with a cursor.

 ### User
 IUser - A base entity, can be a member of guild/private channel, and bot/human.